aparkening/tea_tastes/README.md

 ```
     $ bundle install
 ```
 3. Install PostgreSQL.
-Using [Homebrew on macOS], this looks like (https://brew.sh/):
+Using [Homebrew on macOS](https://brew.sh/) this looks like :
 ```
     $ brew install postgresql
 ```